hondarider29/SoundByte/README.md

 - The user should then clone the repository using "git clone https://github.com/hondarider29/SoundByte.git" which will then create a clone of the repository on the user's machine.
 - The user should then enter the folder and run the command  "flutter doctor" to check for dependencies and install the appropriate dependencies.
 - The user should then run the command "flutter run" which would then start the flutter framework and compile the code and cause the flutter machine to start running.
-- At this point the user should open up the simulator whether from Android or IOS using their simulators respectively by running the command open -a simulator.
+- At this point the user should open up the simulator whether from Android or IOS using their simulators respectively by running the command "open -a simulator".

 ## Authors